-When you register a domain, you must provide contact info for that domain.
-We add this info to the WHOIS database as the official ownership details for the domain name.
+When you registered a domain, you provided contact info for that domain.
+We added this info to the WHOIS database as the official ownership details for the domain name.
 To ensure authenticity, ICANN requires us to keep this info current during the domain’s registration period.
 There are 3 types of contact info that you must provide and maintain:

 - Registrant: The owner of the domain

 - Admin: The person responsible for administrative decisions about your domain

 - Tech: The person responsible for technical changes to your domain